 THE BAGS: If you opt to use the Sawyer bags in conjunction with your MINI to filter your water, you will destroy numerous bags over the course of a thru-hike.
 Fortunately, you can get replacement bags from Sawyer, and your MINI will still be capable of purifying water should your bags fail while on-trail.

-One of the smallest and lightest filters on the market, one would expect that in opting for a Sawyer MINI Filter, you are in some way sacrificing some convenience or feature offered by heavier filtration systems on the market.
+One of the smallest and lightest filters on the market, one would expect that in opting for a Sawyer MINI, you are in some way sacrificing some convenience or feature offered by heavier filtration systems on the market.

-Yet the MINI certainly does impress, and as long as you have the patience to maintain (back flush) your MINI and sit patiently when using the Sawyer bags to filter larger quantities of water, the newest addition to the Sawyer lineup may be just what you are looking for in a filtration system.
+Yet the MINI certainly does impress, and as long as you have the patience to maintain (backflush) your MINI and sit patiently when using the Sawyer bags to filter larger quantities of water, the newest addition to the Sawyer lineup may be just what you are looking for in a filtration system.
 Check out the Sawyer MINI here.